Vaguery/pushforth-ruby/README.md

 I've made some changes, and probably some mistakes

 - Maarten's original syntax was very lisp-like in its unadorned instruction tokens.
 In order to set these off from the background text of the script, I've used Ruby's `Symbol` notation for them, adding an initial colon.
 This would just be semantic sugar, except that it also helps simplify my interpreter's evaluation loop.
 - It was unclear in the original paper whether Maarten intended the interpreter to halt _only_ when the initial token was an empty list, a non-list item, or both. ~~I've tried to be consistent here, and made it explicit that an empty list is popped when executed.
 This may have consequences downstream that I'm unaware of at this point.~~ Oh, yeah, it seems to make a difference when you get to his note on the `:while` instruction ("Dammit, Maarten!").
-So to make it absolutely clear: **A pushforth program evaluates to itself _unless_ the first item is a non-empty list.**
+So to make it absolutely clear: **A pushforth program evaluates to itself (that is, halts) _unless_ the first item is a non-empty list.**
 - Maarten's nomenclature with the "pivot" operator is not used here.
 Maybe when we print stuff, but personally I find it confusing.
 - When an instruction would raise an exception (for example, division by 0), instead of failing silently it produces an `Error` object as a result (pushed to the appropriate stack).
 - the `i combinator` is called `:enlist`